sevagh/pq/README.md

 ### Goals

 The original goal was to make a UNIX-y tool for generalized protobuf pretty-printing.
 Since `jq` already exists, I dropped the pretty-printing requirement and just output ugly JSON.

-A new goal is handling a stream of protobuf data.

-### Todo

-* Proper testing.
-CI with `py-test/`, Rust tests, etc.
-* Figure out how to handle streams (delimiters, etc.?)
-* Release on `crates.io`
-* Host static binary on github releases for download